Can Anesthesia Cause Brain Damage?

 Postoperative Delirium.

-Patients may have acute symptoms of confusion and agitation after surgery called postoperative delirium (POD).
+Patients may develop acute symptoms of confusion and agitation after surgery called postoperative delirium (POD).
 These symptoms can come on suddenly and fluctuate over time.

 Postoperative delirium is often associated by multiple factors.
 These include: